alansinbailarin/my-information/README.md

 - 👋 Hi, I’m Alan Pacheco.
-- 👀 I’m interested in Ux/Ui design, Web and Mobile development!
+- 👀 I’m Learning to be a great full stack developer and i have backgroud in Ux/Ui design!
-- 🌱 I’m currently learning Html, Css, JavaScript, Php, Tailwind, Bootstrap, Node.js, Laravel, React.js and some others awesome technologies!
+- 🌱 I’m Proficent in Html, Css, Tailwind, Laravel and im learning JavaScript, Php, Node.js, React.js, C# and some others awesome technologies!
 - 💞️ I’m looking to collaborate on any project!
 - 📫 Reach me in my portfolio: alanpacheco.vercel-app.com
 - My linkedin profile: https://www.linkedin.com/in/alan-pacheco-533385232/